jimshortz/cocoflash-mini/README.md

 * `makewav` from the Toolshed project (https://github.com/boisy/toolshed).

 After installing these prerequisites, simply type `make` from the `src` directory.

+The Win32 version is built by installing mingw-w32 on a Linux host system and compling it using `mingw32-make OS=win32`.
+If you don't have a Linux host system, it should be a trivial exercise to compile them under MinGW on Windows or even Visual Studio.

 # Credits